sumeet15n/fetch-from-DynamoDB-with-Lambda/README.md

 ## Introducing this Project!

-In this project, I set up the data layer of a three-tier web app.
+In this project, I set up the data tier of a three-tier web app.

 ### Services Used